discord/embedded-app-sdk/examples/asteroids-rivet/README.md

 # Rivet Asteroids Example

-This repo contains an example of a fully multiplayer game running as a Discord activity via [Rivet](rivet.gg)'s gaming infrastructure that you can get running in two commands.
+This repo contains an example of a fully multiplayer game running as a Discord activity via [Rivet](rivet.gg)'s gaming infrastructure that lets you host your game in just two commands.

 ## Client architecture